b01lers/rich-ctf-template/README.md

 ### After verifying your challenge works
- - Push your changes and make a pull request to the ctf repo using the branch given in the final output of mkchal.py
+ - Push your changes and make a pull request to the ctf repo using the branch given in the final output of mkchal.py.
+ - Before creating a PR please comment out the ports in your docker-compose file.

 ## Structure